 - or, the new operating system (i.e. Puppy)

-Do you want to continue using Windows as the primary boot-loader?
+Is Windows to be used to boot-up the computer?
 If so, you will need to modify Windows so it presents a start-up menu that includes Puppy as one of the options.
 These changes have to be made from inside Windows and not from within Puppy.
-There is an on-line tutorial called the Lin'N'Win Project that will do this.
+There is an on-line tutorial called the Lin'N'Win Project, that will achieve this.

-Do you want Puppy to be the primary boot loader?
+Is Puppy to be used to boot-up the computer?
 This will involve installing GRUB which Puppy can do.
 Windows will now run as an option from the GRUB boot menu.
 However, these will only work if you have installed Puppy into its own partition.
-And the partition must be formatted using a Linux-compatible file system such as EXT3.
+And the partition must be formatted using a Linux-compatible file system such as EXT4.

-The Puppy Universal Installer (P.U.I.) will refuse to install GRUB to a F.A.T. or N.T.F.S. partition because it assumes that the partition contains Windows.
-Watch for the cryptic error message "This partition is not Linux".
-Now we get to the M.B.R. issue.
-The quickest out-of-the-box solution is to install GRUB to the M.B.R. of the H.D.D.
-The P.U.I. will warn you about the dangers.
-But this is only an issue if you want to return your machine to a Windows-only setup in the future.
-In which case, you would simply run the fixmbr procedure.
+The Puppy Universal Installer (P.U.I.) will refuse to install GRUB to a F.A.T. or N.T.F.S. partition because it assumes that the partition contains Windows (error message "This partition is not Linux").
+Instead, the boot-loader may to the M.B.R..
+To return to a Windows-only setup in the future simply run the fixmbr command.

 This should explain what can go wrong with a dual-boot system.
 Suppose that your Linux install gets damaged or you decide to delete it completely.
 If your /boot/grub folder has disappeared, the stage 1 code in the M.B.R. won't be able to find its stage 2 files.
 The computer will refuse to boot, even to Windows.
 But now you know how to fix this by restoring the M.B.R.

-The formatting can be performed using a LiveDVD and going to Menu > System > GParted > Partition > Format to.
+The formatting can be performed using a LiveDVD or LiveUSB and going to Menu > System > GParted > Partition > Format to.